lianruizuo/haca3/README.md

 ## 2. Prerequisites
 Standard neuroimage preprocessing steps are needed before running HACA3.
 These preprocessing steps include:
 - Inhomogeneity correction
-- Registration to MNI space (1mm isotropic resolution)
 - Super-resolution for 2D acquired scans.
 This step is optional, but recommended for optimal performance.
 See [SMORE](https://github.com/volcanofly/SMORE-Super-resolution-for-3D-medical-images-MRI) for more details.
+- Registration to MNI space (1mm isotropic resolution).
+HACA3 assumes a spatial dimension of 192*224*192.

 ## 3. Installation and pretrained weights